Camping: Definition

 Camping describes a range of activities and approaches to outdoor accommodation.
 Survivalist and wild campers typically set off with as little as possible to get by.
 Other campers might use specialized camping gear designed to provide comfort, including their own power and heat sources as well as camping furniture.
 Camping may be combined with hiking, as in backpacking, and is often enjoyed in conjunction with other outdoor activities such as canoeing, kayaking, climbing, fishing, and hunting.
 Fastpacking involves both running and camping.

 There is no universally held definition of what is and what is not camping.
-Just as with motels, which serve both recreational and business guests, the same campground may serve recreational campers, school field trips, migrant workers, and homeless at the same time.
-Fundamentally, it reflects a combination of intent and the nature of activities involved.
+Just as with motels, which serve both recreational and business guests, the same campground may serve recreational campers, school field trips, migrant workers, and the homeless at the same time.
+Fundamentally, it reflects a combination of intent and the nature of the activities involved.
 A children's summer camp with dining hall meals and bunkhouse accommodations may have "camp" in its name but fails to reflect the spirit and form of "camping" as it is broadly understood.
 Similarly, a homeless person's lifestyle may involve many common camping activities, such as sleeping out and preparing meals over a fire but fails to reflect the elective nature and pursuit of spirit rejuvenation that are an integral aspect of camping.
-Likewise, cultures with itinerant lifestyles or lack of permanent dwellings cannot be said to be "camping" as this is considered their way of life.